mtiews/carberry/API.md

 The application exposes its data to the following three topics:

 * `carberry/status` - status messages during the application lifecycle
-* `carberry/heartbeat` - heartbeat message sent by the application in configurable intervals
 * `carberry/data` - usage data like OBD2 sensor values and GPS data will be sent using this topic.

 ## Status topic - `carberry/status`